 We offer various accessories too.

-Since 2012 ITEK's team has experienced first hand the results from many delicious wines and beers made in these terracotta wine amphora tank fermenting vessels from clients in: California, Oregon, Washington State, and British Columbia
+We have experienced first hand the results from many wines and beers made in these terracotta wine amphora tank fermenting vessels from clients in: California, Oregon, Washington State, and British Columbia and more.

 We are not just offering terracotta wine amphorae for sale because they "look cool", but because we believe in their unique impact and have lots of customers with positive feedback to back it up with over 20 grape varietals and the list grows every year.